-- Investigation of cutaneous leishmaniasis in Ghana (funded by Leverhulme Trust and Royal Society), collaboration with Prof Daniel Boakye, Noguchi Memorial Institute for Medical Research, Accra and project of PhD student Godwin Kwakye-Nuako
+- Investigation of cutaneous leishmaniasis in Ghana, collaboration with Dr Godwin Kwakye-Nuako, University of Cape Coast and Prof Daniel Boakye, Noguchi Memorial Institute for Medical Research, Accra

-- Characterization and phylogeny of Leishmania and its vectors from Thailand – collaboration with Dr Narissara Jariyapan, University of Chiang Mai
+- Characterization and phylogeny of Leishmania and its vectors from Thailand – collaboration with Dr Narissara Jariyapan, Chulalongkorn University, Thailand

 The leishmaniases are tropical infectious diseases that occur in many parts of the world, including Central and South America, Africa, Southern Europe and Asia.
 The true scale of the disease is severely under-reported, but estimates of the number of people infected at any one time range from 12 to 20 million, with some 350 million exposed to the risk of infection.
 The World Health Organisation has targeted leishmaniasis as a priority for research, being one of the “Neglected Tropical Diseases”.
 Although populations living in the tropics and sub-tropics are at the highest risk of infection, visitors and tourists also occasionally become infected with leishmaniasis.
 There are three main forms of disease: cutaneous leishmaniasis, mucocutaneous leishmaniasis and visceral leishmaniasis.
 All are transmitted by the bites of small blood feeding insects called phlebotomine sand flies.
 Cutaneous leishmaniasis or “oriental sore” results in skin lesions or ulcers, up to several centimetres across.
 Although in most cases these will eventually resolve and self-cure, they always leave behind an unsightly scar that may be on a sensitive site such as the face.
 Also some patients can suffer from multiple or persistent cutaneous lesions.
 Mucocutaneous leishmaniasis or “espundia” is a more serious form of the disease.
 It initially appears the same as cutaneous disease, but in some patients the infection spreads to the soft cartilage of the nose and palate.
 This gradually becomes eroded and if left untreated causes severe facial disfigurement.
 The most deadly form is visceral leishmaniasis or “kala azar”.
 Here the infection spreads to the internal organs, particularly the spleen and liver, which can become grossly enlarged as a result.
 Advanced visceral leishmaniasis is almost always fatal unless treated with drugs.